 The first method is used if the research team has a large sample or stream.
 These samples may be random (collected from the 1% Twitter Sample) or they may be associated with an event or theme (i.e. collecting all Tweets that have a given hashtag like #hurricanesandy).
 These researchers then build ego-centric networks from this stream, without collecting any additional data from the Twitter API.
 This has the advantage of speed, and doesn't suffer from issues getting data for suspended accounts.
 This method, however, will only model a small portion of an account's activity and network.
-A 1% sample will arguably contain marginal activity for a given account, and even topical streams will only contain a small part of an account's activity, given that they are involved in multiple topics and discussions.
+A 1% sample will arguably contain marginal activity for a given that they are involved in multiple topics and discussions.
 These small samples may not be rich enough to serve as strong features for machine learning.